Gamebred94/Machine-Learning/README.md

 Deep dive into some interesting ML topics!
-Some of the implementations have been writen from scratch.
+Some of the implementations have been written from scratch.